 For these reasons, web browsers have implemented a range of solutions to reduce or eliminate the need for online revocation checking.
 The exact details vary between providers, but these solutions generally involve harvesting lists of revoked certificates from certificate authorities (CAs) and pushing them to browsers.

-This article provides high-level summaries of the validation-checking strategies employed by major browsers (Chrome, Firefox, Safari, and Edge), and compares the responses of these browsers to some sample revoked certificates hosted by SSL.com.
+This article provides high-level summaries of the validation-checking strategies employed by major desktop browsers (Chrome, Firefox, Safari, and Edge), and compares the responses of these browsers to some sample revoked certificates hosted by SSL.com.

 Chrome relies on CRLSets for revocation checking.
 A CRLSet is simply a list of revoked certificates which is pushed to the browser as a software update.
 According to the Chromium Projects website, the processes by which Google generates CRLSets are proprietary, but also that